cwilso/WebMIDIAPIShim/README.md

 `yarn install`

-This will install all necessary dependencies, a.o. browserify and babelify.
+This will install all necessary develop dependencies, a.o. browserify and babelify.

+Optionally you can run a test script to check if everything has been installed correctly:

+`npm run test`

 During development you can start watchify which transpiles your code as soon as you save a changed file: